paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ![Use Case 2 State Machine](./images/state_machine2.png)

 The initial state is **Updated**, as the application starts with the predefined projects saved upon the last execution of the program.
-In the diagram we can see, for example, the possibility of choosing a quick colour (**pick**) or opening the custom colour menu.
+In the diagram, we can see, for example, the possibility of choosing a quick colour (**pick**) or opening the custom colour menu.

 1. **Transition Tree**